 Tip #7.
 Sometimes buying broken stuff is a really good bet.

 Furniture is a prime example.
 So what if the veneer is damaged?
 Just look at the drawer pulls on that baby!
 Yes, the hardware that is ON the item may actually be worth more than the item.
-Same thing holds true of “Broken Toys” I once bought a huge lot of “Not So Perfect” Pressed Metal Toys, I think I paid about $60, or maybe $80 for all of it.
+The same thing holds true of “Broken Toys” I once bought a huge lot of “Not So Perfect” Pressed Metal Toys, I think I paid about $60, or maybe $80 for all of it.
 I sold those broken toys for well over $350, it may have even been around $425.
-These were late 1950’s – early 1960’s Tonka, Ertl and other assorted makers.
+These were late 1950’s – early 1960’s Tonka, Ertl, and other assorted makers.
 Nobody saw the value in them broken toys…But I did!
 I took a chance on them, and it paid off.
 Or you can re-purpose pieces from one item and mix them with another item to make something really different and cool!
 I took an old typewriter that didn’t work, and I put a light inside of it, it’s now a TyperLighter!
 It throws off really interesting shadows from within the typewriter guts!

 Tip #8.
 Friday is the new Saturday, for Garage Sales… at least in North East Pennsylvania.